throughnothing/willwolf.me/src/posts/2010-12-03-successful-people-read-books.md

     - productivity
 ---

-{% blockquote Groucho Marx %}
-I find television to be very educating.
+> I find television to be very educating.
 Every time somebody turns on the set, I go in the other room and read a book.
-{% endblockquote %}
+> -- Groucho Marx

 I was re-reading an old
 [blog post](http://www.ridiculouslyextraordinary.com/101-life-lessons/) by